Acontplus-S-A-S/acontplus-dotnet-libs/src/Acontplus.Services/README.md

 1. Follow the established patterns (Services, Filters, Policies)
 2. Add comprehensive logging
-3. Include health checks for new services
+3. Include functional health checks for new services
-4. Update this documentation
+4. Update this documentation with configuration examples
 5. Add unit tests for new functionality
+6. Document any platform limitations or known issues

 ## 📄 License